 • She catches treats that are tossed to her.

-• She likes to play fetch with a ball or Kong on concrete (not grass).
+• She likes to play fetch with a ball, stick, or Kong.

 • She is super quiet.
-She rarely barks, and whines just a little after crating when her human walks away.
+She rarely barks.

 • She is very appreciative.
 She sneaks in kisses when you give her food or affection, fill her water bowl, or when you are just walking past her.